 X-rays have been in use for many decades.
 Also known as radiography, this is the most commonly used imaging procedure in veterinary practices.
-The x-ray images are produced using the same processes used in human medicine except that the equipment is sized for use in a veterinary clinic.
-In most cases, this means equipment suitable for use with dogs, cats, and other small animals.
-However, portable equipment may be used in a large animal clinic that treats horses and other large animals.
-Although the procedure is painless, in some cases pets are sedated to reduce the anxiety and stress associated with the procedure and to help the animal stay still while the images are taken.
+The x-ray images are produced using the same processes used in human medicine except that the equipment is sized for use with dogs, cats, and other small animals.
+Portable equipment may be used in a large animal clinic that treats horses and other large animals.
+Although the procedure is painless, in some cases pets are sedated to reduce the anxiety and stress associated with the procedure and to position the animal and to help the animal stay still while the images are taken.

 X-rays work well for imaging bones, foreign objects, and large body cavities.
 They are often used to help detect fractures, tumors, injuries, infections, and deformities.
 Although x-rays may not give enough information to determine the exact cause of your pet’s problem, they can help your veterinarian determine which other tests may be needed to make a diagnosis.